"To effectively communicate, we must realize that we are all different in the way we perceive the world; and use this understanding as a guide to our

 Though Indi excels in many different types of performance; she has never been comfortable with new dogs.
 This is, again, related to her genetic make-up.
 She can be trusted to love her pack, perform in crowds, but will never be a "dog park dog".
 This is something I have grown to accept and love about her.
 She just has special needs, and because of that, our bond is inseparable.

 In the Summer, 2009, I rescued a third litter of feral dog puppies.
 These puppies, however, were tamer than the first two litters.
 The litter turned out to be wonderful companion and performance dogs for any dog owner.

 In 2011, I began teaching the sport of agility.
-My passion for dog training now revolves mostly around this, and sharing it with people and dogs from all walks of life.
+My passion for dog training now revolves around both agility and behavior modification for dogs with reactivity and aggression, and sharing it with people and dogs from all walks of life.
 Any dog can play agility, and I love emphasizing that fact to anyone interested in the sport.

 During the Spring of 2013, I added another addition to my pack!
 My first performance puppy, Chuckle, was born in Dallas, Tx.
 He is truly a character, but oh so serious about his work.
 Chuck is truly the picture perfect dog in my mind.
 Chuck has competed in UKI and will begin his competition career this coming Fall in USDAA.

 In the Fall of 2014, after six years of dog training, I opened a business independently.
-The majority of my time is devoted to training my own dogs, teaching classes, working with rescue groups, and saving dogs who exhibit behavioral concerns.
+The majority of my time is devoted to training my own dogs, teaching group classes and private instruction, working with rescue groups, as well as taking continued education courses.